 Because auto insurance companies negotiate for lower labor and part costs, some even forego estimates so the repairs can be completed more quickly.
 Of course, this only works for minor or cosmetic repairs.

-By law, your vehicle insurance company can’t force you to use one of their direct body shop, nonetheless, some insurers will resort to dubious practices to convince customers to use them.
+By law, your vehicle insurance company can’t force you to use one of their direct body shops, nonetheless, some insurers will resort to dubious practices to convince customers to use them.
 After all, they want the lion’s share of their claim to go to their designated repair shops.

 Direct insurance agents may tell you that using other body shops that are not part of their roster might spell longer claims process time, and further add that there might be a delay in the adjuster’s ability to assess the damage.
 Some even go further by saying that your insurer might not provide a warranty for the repairs, which of course is erroneous since reputable body shops always provide some type of warranty regardless of who will pay the cost.

 If you have valid reasons for not using your insurer’s direct body shop (i.e., the damage requires an extensive repair or you simply trust your preferred shop more), don’t be intimidated.
-Furthermore, bear in mind that reputable shops are also familiar with the claims process, which makes it easy to do estimate and start the repairs sooner.
+Furthermore, bear in mind that reputable shops are also familiar with the claims process, which makes it easy to do estimates and start the repairs sooner.

 If you decide to proceed with your own body shop, don’t accept delays.
 Should the adjuster fail to show up within a week to complete the estimate, appeal to higher levels in the company, and if you still remain unheeded, you can file a complaint with your state’s insurance department.

 If your insurer offers significantly less than the shop’s estimate, you may pay the gap with your own money, take your car to one of their direct body shops, or dispute the offer, which can be a lengthy process.
-In fact, taking this third route means you have to shell out the money first and then wait for the arbitration’s decision to seek reimbursement; however, it may be worth the trouble if the cost of repair is something that will put a dent on your finances.
+In fact, taking this third route means you have to shell out the money first and then wait for the arbitration’s decision to seek reimbursement; however, it may be worth the trouble if the cost of repair is something that will put a dent in your finances.